-If you’re just getting started with wine tasting, this article is pretty advanced so you may prefer to read How to Taste Wine and Develop Your Palate as a primer.
+If you’re just getting started with wine tasting, this article is pretty advanced, so you may prefer to read How to Taste Wine and Develop Your Palate as a primer.

 There is no singular secret to master the art of blind tasting.
 Anyone can learn, and practice makes perfect.

 Of course, practicing at this level is a process.
-The more you use this structured tasting method, the more accurate your palate becomes at tasting, and the better your results.
+The more you use this structured tasting method, the more accurate your palate becomes at tasting and the better your results.
 So, use the tasting grid until it becomes second nature.

 The Secret to Blind Tasting?
 Know “The Grid”

-The wine tasting grid is a list wine characteristics based on visual, aromatic, and taste information.
+The wine tasting grid is a list of wine characteristics based on visual, aromatic, and taste information.
 Trained tasters use the grid as a system to mentally separate aromas, flavors, and tastes to reveal the identity of a wine.

-As it turns out, the grid is not only good for blind tasting, it’s also essential to understanding what makes great wine.
+As it turns out, the grid is not only good for blind tasting.
+It’s also essential to understanding what makes great wine.